martinberlin/ESP32-S2/README.md

 peripherals/spi-master ![Works](/svg/ok.svg) Not tested here but using epaper displays.
 It works stable and fast just like ESP32

+Note about WiFi connection:

+At the point of running this tests I was also compiling and testing other things with the ESP-IDF framework.
+On arduino-espressif32 I find the WiFi generally taking more time to connect but not only on S2 and also in ESP32.
+Thing like this are common:

+    ........[W][WiFiGeneric.cpp:810] _eventCallback(): Reason: 202 - AUTH_FAIL
+    .....................................................................................ESP-ROM:esp32s2-rc4-20191025
+    Build:Oct 25 2019 rst:0x1 (POWERON)

+So it does an Auth fail at the beginning even though the credentials are correct.
+In one case out of 10 it will try to connect and never connect.
+That's why I usually add a timer and if it does not connect in first 10 seconds I just restart it.
+Can be my own infrastructure though, just interested to know if someone has experienced the same, if so then just drop me a message.

 **Next tests coming:**